MichaelRCruz/silicon-beach/act-i/the-painting.md

 Would you rather answer the telephone to hang on a momennt or would you rather learn from a painting?

-The observation of state is a measurement and we make in make-believe _Land Ampersand_.
+The observation of state is a measurement and we make in make-believe michaelville.

 ## The Synopsis